fibonacid/foss-dj-player/README.md

 This means that the hardware is not tied to any specific DJ software.
 You can flash a micro SD card with a custom linux ISO, including the DJ software pre-configured with Midi mappings and UI skins for the embedded touchscreen.

+## Help needed

+This project requires help in the following fields:

+- Electronics
+    - Designing PCBs
+    - Finding components
+    - Testing and Prototyping
+- Software
+    - Embedded development
+    - OS Ricing (Linux probably)
+- Product
+    - Research on features and pricing
+    - Industrial Design for 3D printing

+If you want to help out in any way or simply provide feedback/support, join the [discord channel](https://discord.gg/WABteAtQdq)

 ## References

 - [XDJ100SX](https://github.com/marcmonka/XDJ100SX)